franfranz/Flex_it/README.md

 # Noun_inflection_ITA
 Database of frequencies of word forms of italian nouns, annotated for morphological inflection, gender, number, inflectional class.
+The data were obrained

 ## Contents
 ### Database